GE2025: PAP putting forward largest slate of new faces in recent history, says PM Wong

 Prime Minister Lawrence Wong will continue to lead an unchanged PAP team in Marsiling-Yew Tee GRC at the upcoming polls.

-SINGAPORE: Prime Minister Lawrence Wong said on Saturday (Apr 12) that the People’s Action Party (PAP) will be fielding its largest slate of new faces in recent history at the upcoming General Election, as he announced an unchanged slate at Marsiling-Yew Tee Group Representation Constituency (GRC).
+SINGAPORE: Prime Minister Lawrence Wong said on Saturday (Apr 12) that the People’s Action Party (PAP) will be fielding its largest slate of new faces in recent history at the upcoming General Election, as he announced an unchanged slate at Marsiling-Yew Tee GRC.

 Over 30 new PAP candidates will be unveiled in the coming contest, he added.